wjdp/gotdict/_definitions/greyjoy.md

 The known members of House Greyjoy are:

-- Lord Balon Greyjoy : Lord of the Iron Islands.
+Lord Balon Greyjoy : Lord of the Iron Islands.

-- Alannys Harlaw : his wife
+Alannys Harlaw : his wife

-- Rodrik Greyjoy : his eldest son.
+Rodrik Greyjoy : his eldest son.
 Slain at Seagard in the Greyjoy Rebellion

-- Maron Greyjoy : his second son.
+Maron Greyjoy : his second son.
 Slain at Pyke the Greyjoy Rebellion.

-- Asha Greyjoy : his daughter.
+Asha Greyjoy : his daughter.

-- [Theon Greyjoy](#theon-greyjoy) : his third son.
+Theon Greyjoy : his third son.
 Fostered at Winterfell.

-- Euron Greyjoy: his brother, called the 'Crow's Eye.'
+Euron Greyjoy: his brother, called the 'Crow's Eye.'

-- Victarion Greyjoy, his brother.
+Victarion Greyjoy, his brother.
 Lord Captain of the Iron Fleet.

-- Aeron Greyjoy, his youngest surviving brother.
+Aeron Greyjoy, his youngest surviving brother.
 A priest of the Drowned God.
 Called the 'Damphair.'

-- Quenton Greyjoy : a distant cousin to the main branch.
+Quenton Greyjoy : a distant cousin to the main branch.

-- Dagon Greyjoy : called Dagon the drunkard, a more distant cousin to the main branch.
+Dagon Greyjoy: called Dagon the drunkard, a more distant cousin to the main branch.